lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-setup-macos.md

 Enter the number corresponding to the language of your choice: 1
 ```

-The `oxen-wallet-cli` will generate and spit out several lines of text.
+The `lozzax-wallet-cli` will generate and spit out several lines of text.
 Some of the information that was outputted will only ever show once, therefore it is very important to do this next section properly otherwise we may lose access to our account, thus losing access to our funds.

 Let’s take a close look at each section of the newly generated wallet:

 The text after `Generated new wallet` shows your public address.
-This address can be shared and will be used to receive $OXEN to your wallet.
-All Oxen public addresses start with an `L....` and are followed with a string of characters.
+This address can be shared and will be used to receive $LOZZAX to your wallet.
+All Lozzax public addresses start with an `L....` and are followed with a string of characters.
 The public address shown will be your primary address however multiple public addresses can be generated from this primary address.

 You do not need to write down the public address, the command `address` will re-display it whenever required.